CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/doc/technology/sd_card_fix.md

 # SD Card Fix

 Be really careful when using Diskpart; it is extremely easy to lose an entire disk of data.

-## General Cases
+Always backup your data on not-connected drive/machine.

+## SD card can't be recognized after loaded with Jetson Nano Image

+1. Use [SD Card Formatter](https://www.sdcard.org/downloads/formatter/) to format with default settings.
+2. Right-click on the disk (Windows File Explorer) to format to NTFS format with default settings.
+3. Use [SD Card Formatter](https://www.sdcard.org/downloads/formatter/) to format with default settings.

+## Out of Method Method

+:bangbang:Proceed with caution:bangbang: Make sure selected drive is correct!

 Sometimes, when SD card flashing is interrupted, Windows File Explorer will show that it requires formatting but can't be formatted after you click it.
 The following steps will fix this issue: (If the optimization needed notification appears, click ```cancel```)